 At the end of the Annihilation event, the Kree Empire was left in shambles.
 Sensing the need to help, Peter Quill gave aid.
 Unbeknownst to him, his help caused the Kree to become susceptible to an attack by the Phalanx.

-The Phalanx made quick work of the defenceless Kree and conquered them.
+The Phalanx made quick work of the defenseless Kree and conquered them.
 As the Kree lie defeated, we learn that Ultron is actually controlling the Phalanx.
-Unable to comprehend what has happened, Peter Quill enlists the help of some outer worldly allies and together the heroes defeat Ultron and the Phalanx.
+Unable to comprehend what has happened, Peter Quill enlists the help of some outer-worldly allies and together the heroes defeat Ultron and the Phalanx.